sindhu-sp/COVID-Tracker/README.md

 ## Challenges:
 * Initially,the project was intented to provide,the tourism information of a state of user's choice, along with the current COVID conditions in that destination.
 A free travel API endpoint that would satify our requirment was something that was not feasible.
-* Getting an interactive map to work and integrating with the individual modules of the project.
+* Getting an interactive map to work and integrating it with the individual modules of the project required us to add additional mapping functions.
 * Time constraint

 ## Future Enhancements